Management of multiple sclerosis: Rehabilitation

+Occupational therapy

 Occupational Therapy can play an important factor in managing symptoms of multiple sclerosis.
 These symptoms are not limited to but include tremors, gait impairment, and difficulty with transfers.
 OT's can help manage tremors by outfitting the patient using small passive weights to decrease the intensity of the tremors.
 With regard to gait impairment, occupational therapists can help develop a specific gait training program, evaluate for the most appropriate adaptive equipment and devices, and consider the need for powered mobility.
 Occupational Therapists are skilled in transferring and can help those with multiple sclerosis with their transferring abilities as well as providing training on transferring techniques and evaluation of assistive devices.

 Physical therapy

 Symptoms of MS that can be improved include fatigue, spasticity, depression, bladder dysfunction, and neurological symptoms.
 These symptoms can be improved by physical therapy and medication.
 Physical therapists can show strengthening exercises and ways to stretch; ultimately making daily tasks easier and reduces fatigue while muscle strength increases as flexibility increases.
 Exercise therapy can be proscribed safely without increased relapse risk, and is the best supported rehabilitation intervention for reducing fatigue and improving muscle strength, mobility and quality of life according to an overview of Cochrane systematic reviews for rehabilitation.
 Both drug therapy and neurorehabilitation have shown to ease the burden of some symptoms, even though neither influence disease progression.
 For other symptoms the efficacy of treatments is still very limited.

 Aquatic therapy has also been shown to alleviate symptoms of multiple sclerosis.
 Aquatic cycling and aerobic exercise is a safe and effective way to increase muscular strength, endurance, and circulation in MS patients.
 Aquatic therapy has decreased patient's pain, aided in depression/fatigue, and improved cardiorespiratory fitness.
 Overall, this modality has beneficial impacts on daily life activities and quality of life.

+Recent evidence from a 2024 systematic review and meta-analysis of 40 randomized controlled trials further supports the role of exercise-based physical therapy in multiple sclerosis management: